If you’re hoping to raise chickens and have plenty of eggs, you need to focus on the best egg laying chickens.

 While all of the chickens on our list lay a lot of eggs, and can be considered the best egg laying chickens, you should make sure they meet your particular needs.

-In almost every backyard, you can set up the best chicken coop, though this can pose a slight problem if you live right in the middle of the city.
+In almost every backyard, you can set up the best chicken coop, though this can pose a slight problem if you live in an area without property.

 You would need some yard area so that the chickens can walk and move, and this can also be the staging area for watering and feeding them.